reductstore/reductstore/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/reduct-storage/reduct-storage/ci)

-Reduct Storage aims to solve a problem of storing data in a case where you need to write some data intensively and read it accidentally by some time interval.
+Reduct Storage aims to solve a problem of storing data in a case where you need to write some data intensively and read it randomly by some time interval.
 The storage engine has a simple HTTP API and stores data as a history of blobs.
 Read more [here](https://docs.reduct-storage.dev/).

 ## Features: